 Your psychologist or therapist will listen intently in an effort to understand your personal experience.
 The patient experience, after all, is the primary part of the therapeutic journey, a journey of self-discovery and of rejuvenation.

 The therapeutic experience is a type of ritual, a right of passage.
 Patients may struggle to understand the difficult lessons that life asks them to learn, but they are valuable lessons.
-Psychologists will typically support and validate your experience, encouraging you to embrace a psychological state of hope and optimism about your future.
+Psychologists will support your experience.
+They will typically validate it.
+They encourage you to embrace a psychological state of hope.
+They promote optimism about your future.

 Let me emphasize and highlight again the importance of your approach or strategy.
-A typical client, on any give day, is on a rejuvenating journey of self-discovery and development that will benefit immensely from the support and encouragement of their psychologist to once again, feel good about themselves and regain their self-confidence.
+A typical client, on any given day, is on a rejuvenating journey of self-discovery and development.
+They benefit immensely from the support and encouragement of their psychologist.
+This helps them feel good about themselves again and regain their self-confidence.
 We all want this.

 Psychologists are, by nature, supportive people.
-A therapist will want to encourage your agency and celebrate the smallest changes you can make, as a way to help you experience momentum, ultimately facilitating your path forward.
+A therapist will want to encourage your agency.
+They will celebrate the smallest changes you can make.
+This approach helps you experience momentum.
+It ultimately facilitates your path forward.

-Your therapist will be instrumental, helping you to search, explore, discover, and to even feel pleasantly surprised that you can generate new self-awareness and positive feelings that will assist you to be more effective and engaged with your interests, values, and day-to-day experiences.
+Your therapist will be instrumental in helping you to search, explore, and discover.
+You might even feel pleasantly surprised that you can generate new self-awareness.
+These positive feelings will assist you to be more effective and engaged with your interests, values, and day-to-day experiences.

 We Create Our Narrative